How to Use TAP to access metadata and data

 These tables can be queried for metadata using URL requests that use ADQL syntax (similar to SQL, used for searching databases).

 The columns are the same for v_sc_data_item and v_ll_data_item for the Science and Low Latency data respectively.
-The most useful columns in the table below, but all columns are given in the page on Tables, views and columns:
+The most useful columns in the table below, but all columns are given in the page on Tables, views and columns.
+NOTE is_active=True otherwise deactivated files will be included.

 COLUMN NAME